 Phonics charts are an important part of our first grade curriculumn.
 We will be practicing them daily in class but it will be helpful to review and practaice them at home.
 The students will be graded on each chart throughout the year.
 You can watch the tutorials below and see which charts to practice in the homework section above.

-Last semester, students had science projects assigned.
+In November you will have science projects due.
 These are to be worked on at home and brought in to share with the class on the assigned dates (see below).
 They can be as easy as you'd like to as complicated as you like.

 Please read the Science Project paper that was sent home (or attached in DocLinks) for more details.
 If you have any questions, please see photo examples below and/or let me know.

 We probably won't have homework this week but you still have work to do to be the best 2nd graders you can be...